How to Structure an Internal Knowledge Base?

 When establishing your internal knowledge base’s hierarchy, think of it like designing your company’s office layout – every piece of information needs a logical “home” where employees can find it without asking for directions.
 A well-planned hierarchy isn’t just about organization; it’s about creating intuitive pathways to knowledge that mirror how your team actually works and thinks.

-The foundation of an effective internal knowledge base structure is a logical hierarchy that makes sense for your specific organization.
-This isn't a one-size-fits-all solution - your hierarchy should reflect your company's unique workflows and organizational structure.
+The answer to the question of how to structure internal knowledge base lies in a logical hierarchy that makes sense for your specific organization.
+This isn’t a one-size-fits-all solution – your hierarchy should reflect your company’s unique workflows and organizational structure.

 Mirror your organization’s structure